Yunzez/CovSBOM/README.md

 This command will initiate the scanning process on your SBOM.

-Remember to start and end your answer with -+-+-+-+-+.

-and then follow the prompt coming up

 ## Contributing

 Contributions to CovSBOM are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.